PlaveczAdam/el-proyecte-grande/README.md

 - Authentication and Authorization implemented both on backend and frontend
 - Management and permissions of different users based on their roles
 - Containerization: Backend and frontend in one Docker container
-- CI: Workflows for GitHub Actions that also run tests for backend services on each pull request
-- CD: Workflows for GitHub Actions builds the version on the main branch and pushes to DockerHub
+- CI/CD: Workflows for GitHub Actions run tests for backend services on each pull request, also builds the version pushed to the main branch and publishes to DockerHub
 - HTTPS enabled for security

 ## How to run this application?